lzell/AIProxySwift/README.md

 2. Generate the Decodable representation of your output schema.
 For simple cases, a typealias will do (for example, if the output schema is just a string or an array of strings).
-Look at `ReplicateFluxProOutputSchema.swift` for inspiration.
+Look at `ReplicateFluxOutputSchema.swift` for inspiration.
 If you need help doing this, please reach out.

 3. Call the `createPrediction` method, followed by `pollForPredictionOutput` method.
 Note that you'll need to change `YourInputSchema`, `YourOutputSchema` and `your-model-version` in this